maxh/maxheinritz.com/_posts/2025-09-01-what-i-am-made-of.md

 This is a very restrictive diet.
 I don’t follow it that closely, especially the “do not eat” section.
 I eat most of those foods regularly.
 But I continue to consider any departure from this list to be a sacrifice of my “health” goal for some other goal such as “convenience” or “deliciousness.”

-Eat to live vs live to eat
+## Eat to live vs live to eat

 I approach food on two tracks: “eat to live” mode and “live to eat” mode.
 The Wahl’s Protocol characterizes the former.
-Delicious pizza from Uncle Jerry’s characterizes the latter.
+Delicious pizza from [Uncle Jerry’s](https://www.unclejerryspizzacompany.com) characterizes the latter.
 I do both.

-Eat-to-live mode is useful for establishing my recurring habits: meal prepping for lunch, what I buy each week at the grocery store, etc. Here I optimize for health while keeping things sustainable from the perspective of the other goals.
+Eat-to-live mode is useful a baseline for my recurring habits: meal prepping for lunch, what I buy each week at the grocery store, etc. Here I optimize for health while keeping things sustainable from the perspective of the other goals.

 Live-to-eat mode is appropriate when out with friends and family, when traveling, at nice restaurants, when a coworker bakes a cake, etc. Here I try to eat in moderation, but really there are no hard rules.

 ## Super veggie

-In defiance of the Wahl’s Protocol, a few years ago I started to meal prep a variation of Brian Johnson’s super veggie for lunch: lentils, broccoli, cauliflower, ginger, garlic, mushrooms, lime juice, apple cider vinegar, oil olive, cumin.
+In defiance of the Wahl’s Protocol, a few years ago I started to meal prep a variation of [Brian Johnson’s super veggie](https://www.youtube.com/watch?v=wHx51zMqmcg) for lunch: lentils, broccoli, cauliflower, ginger, garlic, mushrooms, lime juice, apple cider vinegar, oil olive, cumin.

 Most of the ingredients are approved on the Wahl’s Protocol.
 The big exception is lentils.
 They are an agricultural product.
 Still, I find that I feel fairly good eating them, they are inexpensive, delicious, and morally unambiguous.

 ## Veganism and morality

 I was vegan during 2020.
 Though I now consume animal products, I continue to find the arguments in favor of veganism compelling, especially with respect to animal rights.
+My mind was first opened to these possibilities by the post [Is Eating Meat A Net Harm?](https://slatestarcodex.com/2019/12/11/acc-is-eating-meat-a-net-harm/).

-I believe most agriculturally useful animals experience suffering, especially mammals.
+I believe most agriculturally useful animals experience suffering.
 So when eating I ask: is/was the life of the animal whose product I’m consuming preferable to non-existence, and by what degree?
 (The practical alternative to not eating animal products is non-existence of the relevant animals.
 If everyone ate vegan, we would not allocate resources at scale to the propagation of livestock.
 There would be billions fewer agricultural animal lives lived.)

 I also believe that the vast majority of animal products – not just meat but also milk and eggs – come from factory farming environments where non-existence is almost certainly preferable to life.
 Cows seem to have it better than other animals in industrial settings because they spend time in pasture.